 Preference will be given to candidates with a finance background.
 We recommend that you take coursework in corporate finance, macroeconomics, and similar topics and strongly recommend that you begin preparation for the CFA exam and/or the FRM exam.

 Students who have completed most, but not all of the prerequisite courses are encouraged to apply as long as they have a plan in place to complete the courses prior to the start of the MFE program to which they are applying.
 In fact, there is a question in the application that asks which courses the applicant plans to take prior to the MFE; this would be an appropriate place to list the plan of study.

-The Berkeley campus requires a score of at least 570 for the paper-and-pencil version of the TOEFL, at least 230 for the computer-based TOEFL, and at least 68 for the internet based TOEFL.
-The test scores may not be more than 2 years old (for the 2014-15 application, scores may not be older than June 1, 2011).
+The Berkeley campus requires a score of at least 570 for the paper-and-pencil version of the TOEFL, at least 230 for the computer-based TOEFL, and at least 90 for the internet based TOEFL.
+The test scores may not be more than 2 years old.
+Click here for more details.

 The results of these tests, particularly your quantitative score, are essential to our evaluation of your application.
 They may not be waived.
 The only exception to this rule is that PhD holders may waive the GRE or GMAT requirement, provided that the PhD degree will have been granted before December 31, 2013 for students applying to the program beginning in 2014.